-How to clean even the worst, must dingy, burnt, stuck-on food ovens with just a simple mixture of baking soda and vinegar!
+How to clean even the worst, most dingy, burnt, stuck-on food ovens with just a simple mixture of baking soda and vinegar!

-Are you tired of dealing with a dirty dingy oven full of grease splatter and burnt on yuck?
-Well, you’re in luck because in this post we are going to show you how to clean the worst of the worst stuck on grease in this oven tutorial without generating harsh fumes that will leave you in tears!
+Are you tired of dealing with a dirty, dingy oven full of grease splatter and burnt-on yuck?
+Well, you’re in luck because, in this post, we will show you how to clean the worst of the worst stuck-on grease in this oven tutorial without generating harsh fumes that will leave you in tears!

-Today we are going to take on an oven that has a lot of baked-on food with just two, non-toxic ingredients – vinegar and baking soda!
+Today we will take on an oven with a lot of baked-on food with just two non-toxic ingredients – vinegar and baking soda!
 In my opinion, the oven is one of the hardest things in your house to clean.
-I hate doing it and so I’m really on a quest to find the very best way to clean it the fastest, easiest way possible to get the cleanest results, because who wants to spend hours cleaning an oven (not me)??
+I hate doing it, and so I’m really on a quest to find the very best way to clean it the fastest, easiest way possible to get the cleanest results because who wants to spend hours cleaning an oven (not me)??

 What you need To Clean Your Oven Naturally